 Deaf Communication Studies: American Sign Language, Certificate of Specialization

-The foundation of the curriculum is American Sign Language (ASL), which is the native, indigenous language of the North American deaf community.
-We recognize the deaf community as a linguistic and cultural minority that functions distinctly from the American mainstream culture.
+The foundation of the curriculum is American Sign Language (ASL), which is the native, indigenous language of the North American Deaf community.
+We recognize the Deaf community as a linguistic and cultural minority that functions distinctly from American mainstream culture.

-These entry-level language courses are open to all members of the deaf and non-deaf community.
+These entry-level language courses are open to all members of the Deaf and non-Deaf communities.

 Interested in this program?
 Start the enrollment process by visiting stlcc.edu/enroll.

 |DCS 104||American Sign Language I||5|

 |DCS 115||Introduction to Deaf Communications Studies||3|

 |Total Credit Hours||24|